Motion for leave to bring in a Bill (Standing Order No. 23)

 The Department for International Development has the remit to end extreme poverty and tackle the root causes of disease, mass migration, insecurity and conflict.
 I know that DIFD does look at helping countries on the journey out of poverty by supporting the development of their commercial potential and establishing the foundations for future trading relationships, but it will always feel pressure to focus on countries with the most poverty and at the times of greatest hardship.
 Our constituents very rarely complain when they see UK aid supporting those in the most extreme hardship.
 We are, at heart, a nation of people with an internationalist outlook and a desire to support people when they are at their lowest ebb.
 There is, however, less vocal support for our development spending when it is not targeted at the points of most extreme poverty and hardship.
 Yet it is this area that gives countries the best chance of becoming permanently economically self-sufficient.

 Since the EU referendum vote, the people of the United Kingdom have embraced a new-found interest in international trade policy.
 We have seen a significant appetite to build on our current relationships and become, once again, a global trading nation.
 It is right that in the immediate post-Brexit world, the International Trade Department prioritises increasing trade flows between the UK and other larger developed economies.
 This is the most efficient use of limited Government resources: time, money, and people.
-But there is danger that countries who are neither at the poorest nor the richest end of the spectrum fall between the two.
+But there is a danger that countries who are neither at the poorest nor the richest end of the spectrum fall between the two.
 We see very little public disagreement when our aid spending is directed at countries like Sierra Leone, which has gone through such difficulties, but when it is directed at countries like Nigeria and Pakistan, we too often see negative headlines and public disquiet.
 Yet it is countries like these—not at the lowest ebb but certainly not yet fully economically stable—that could be permanently helped out of poverty through trade with the United Kingdom.

 If the UK is going to take up its rightful position as a truly global leader in this field, we need to ensure that we have a repository for the kind of expertise necessary to look into things like trade preferences for least developed countries and how we make sure that countries growing out of LDC status are not presented with a cliff-edge change to their trade status.